2023 Most Popular Visual & Performing Arts Bachelor's Degree Schools in New Jersey

 Of the 78 students majoring in visual and performing arts at NJCU, 47% are male and 53% are female.

-Monmouth University came in at #10 in this year’s edition of the Most Popular Visual & Performing Arts Bachelor’s Degree Schools in New Jersey ranking.
-Located in the suburb of West Long Branch, Monmouth is a private not-for-profit school with a moderately-sized student population.
+Monmouth University ranked #10 on this year’s Most Popular Visual & Performing Arts Bachelor’s Degree Schools in New Jersey list.
+Located in the large suburb of West Long Branch, Monmouth is a private not-for-profit school with a medium-sized student population.

 Women make up 66% of the visual and performing arts majors at the school.